 Promoting sustainable and equitable urban development.

-CDIA is a regional initiative that works closely with medium-sized cities in Asia and the Pacific to address gaps in infrastructure development and financing.
+CDIA is an ADB-managed Trust Fund that works closely with medium-sized cities in Asia and the Pacific to address gaps in infrastructure development and financing.
 It uses a demand-driven approach to support infrastructure projects that emphasize poverty reduction, environmental improvement, climate change mitigation or adaptation, and good governance.

-CDIA is an Asian Development Bank (ADB)-managed Trust Fund, and currently implemented by both ADB and Agence Française de Développement (AfD).
+CDIA is currently implemented by both ADB and Agence Française de Développement (AfD).
 It receives funding support from the governments of Austria, Germany, Sweden, Switzerland, the United Kingdom and the United States of America, as well as the European Union and The Rockefeller Foundation.
 It was established in 2007 by the ADB and the German government with the intent of improving the lives of 1.6 billion people in Asia and the Pacific.

 CDIA hopes to improve urban infrastructure and services management in cities by: